w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 :::info NFT/DEX/Asset Portal

-With the new NFT/DEX/Asset portal, all the above steps will be executed "under-the-hood" and the user will not have to worry about all technicalities.
+With the new NFT/DEX/Asset portal, all the above steps will be executed "under the hood" and the user will not have to worry about all technicalities.

 :::